trapias/ODSForm/README.md

 [ODSForm Trello support board](https://trello.com/b/vZuoVDnV/ods-form)

+## Version: 01.00.13

+Added WebHooks: submissions can now be saved to database, sent by email and posted to a remote webhook.

+## Version 01.00.12

+ Allow DnnTokens in Labels, fix submission manager.

 ## Version: 01.00.11
 **Cascading SQL dropdowns**: it is now possible to link two dropdowns, that is to populate a second dropdown when the user selects a value in a first dropdown.